Illustration of a sytem usability scale.

 Sample Size

-A small sample size can lead to less reliable results.
-Ensure that you have an adequate number of participants for your study.
+A small sample size can end up getting you less reliable results coming in, so be sure that you’ve got an adequate number of participants for your study.

 Interpreting Scores